Rules and Regulations

 - The Challenge Sponsors are not responsible for any lost, delayed, damaged, misdirected, malfunctioning or illegal Classroom Videos.
 Classroom Videos will not be returned.

-- Classroom Video Length: Classroom Videos may not be longer than sixty (60) seconds in length and may be in English and/or French.
+Classroom Videos may not be longer than sixty (60) seconds in length and may be in English and/or French.
 Classroom Videos submitted longer than sixty (60) seconds in length will not be judged beyond the first sixty (60) seconds.

-- Classroom Video Content: The content of Classroom Videos must be original, must not contain copyrighted material, and must not be defamatory, offensive, vulgar, or illegal, as determined solely by the Judging Panel.
+The content of Classroom Videos must be original, must not contain copyrighted material, and must not be defamatory, offensive, vulgar, or illegal, as determined solely by the Judging Panel.
 Classroom Videos must be written, produced and recorded solely by the members of the Classroom submitting the Classroom Video.
 Classroom Videos may not include images, music, lyrics, or other licensed images or audio without the creator’s consent and may not include video content that has been previously published or is pending publication.

-- Media Releases: Consent forms/media releases and other waivers, as required by the Challenge Sponsors (the “Media Release”) must be completed for all persons appearing in a Classroom Video.
+Consent forms/media releases and other waivers, as required by the Challenge Sponsors (the “Media Release”) must be completed for all persons appearing in a Classroom Video.
 Teachers are responsible for printing required Media Releases and keeping them on file.
 On submitting the Classroom Video, Teachers must also accept the terms and conditions for the Video Contest.
 Failure to complete and file any required Media Release at the time the Classroom Video is submitted may result in disqualification of the Classroom from the Video Contest and forfeiture of any Prize, as solely determined by the Challenge Sponsors.
 The Challenge Sponsors may require proof of completed Media Releases at any time after Classroom Video submission.

 - Production value, which will consist of two criteria, with each criterion receiving a score of 1 to 5 (low to high), for a possible score of up to 10.

-- Consent: Challenge participants consent to the use, editing, and publication of their Classroom Video by the Challenge Sponsors in their sole discretion, including publication of the name(s) of the Teacher and students appearing in the Classroom Video.
+Challenge participants consent to the use, editing, and publication of their Classroom Video by the Challenge Sponsors in their sole discretion, including publication of the name(s) of the Teacher and students appearing in the Classroom Video.
 Such use includes, but is not limited to, future promotions, advertising campaigns and/or marketing materials of either of the Challenge Sponsors.
 By participating in the Challenge, Classrooms and all Challenge participants relinquish any and all publishing rights associated with the Classroom Video and shall not receive any payment, royalty or any other compensation from the Challenge Sponsors for use or publication of a Classroom Video.

-- Costs: All costs associated with making and submitting a Classroom Video are the Classroom’s responsibility.
+All costs associated with making and submitting a Classroom Video are the Classroom’s responsibility.
 The Challenge Sponsors will not reimburse or be responsible for any costs incurred in making or submitting any Classroom Video.

-- Eligibility: See Section I.4(c) for eligibility requirements.
+See Section I.5(c) for eligibility requirements.

-- Class level (elementary or secondary) for which they would like to be nominated;
+- Class level (elementary or secondary);

 - An explanation of the Teacher’s energy education initiatives;

-- The Teacher’s definition of what energy literacy is;
+- The Teacher’s definition of energy literacy;

 - An explanation of how energy literacy was integrated in the Teacher’s School or Classroom;